Aliases for PPIF Gene

 GeneCards Summary for PPIF Gene

 PPIF (Peptidylprolyl Isomerase F) is a Protein Coding gene.
 Diseases associated with PPIF include Ischemia and Ullrich Congenital Muscular Dystrophy 1.
-Among its related pathways are p53 Signaling and cGMP-PKG signaling pathway.
+Among its related pathways are Calcium signaling pathway and Parkinson disease.
 Gene Ontology (GO) annotations related to this gene include peptide binding and cyclosporin A binding.
 An important paralog of this gene is PPIA.

 UniProtKB/Swiss-Prot Summary for PPIF Gene